arelbernardo/application/README.md

 >>> npm install grunt-contrib-compass --save-dev
 >>> npm install grunt-contrib-concat --save-dev
 ```
-_these are for grunt task runner dependencies_
+_these are for grunt task runner dependencies for compiling javascript files etc_